IBM/ansible-power-aix-sap/roles/install_saphostagent/README.md

 ## Requirements

-This role is intended for the operating system IBM aix.
+This role is intended for the operating system IBM AIX.
 The target system must be enabled to execute Ansible playbooks.
-For details, see [README.md](../../README.md) in the general section about Ansible scripts for SAP on IBM aix systems.
+For details, see [README.md](../../README.md) in the general section about Ansible scripts for SAP on IBM AIX systems.

 ## Dependencies